ShadowNiakris/powershell-tasks/README.md

 4) Path to accounts.csv file should be as argument to the script.

-5) Result file accounts_new.csv should be created in the same directory where accounts.csv file is located
+5) Result file accounts_new.csv should be created in the same directory where accounts.csv file is located (**NOTE:** it can be different than current folder)

 ## Definition of done.